Stream Composer

 HIDDENchip and are skipped on/stream. - The overlay's name (editable inline).

-The + button at the top opens an Add menu — pick an overlay type to create a new layer.
+The + button at the top opens an Add menu — pick a blank overlay type or choose from any registered templates.

 The footer carries two utility buttons: